If you've blocked our ad, please consider unblocking it.

 The (NTSC) Action Replay code 9E7F-943M-6ACEJ QTG9-MTTU-ABNMK lets you access a debug mode that, when triggered, displays debug info on the bottom portion of the screen.

 A number of menus from the Dreamcast version of the game are inaccessible in this version.
 Despite being hidden, the menus are still functional and can be accessed using cheats.
+Notably, these menus still use the menu background from the Dreamcast game, rather than the "Battle" one introduced in the port.

 Original 2 Player Mode